-The McAlway Storm Drainage Improvement Project will reduce flooding and erosion in the project area.
+The McAlway/Churchill Storm Drainage Improvement Project will reduce flooding and erosion in the project area.
 The project area covers approximately 325 acres.
 The project drainage area is shown below, and is roughly bounded by Meadowbrook Road and North Wendover Road to the north, McAlway Road to the east and south, and Randolph and Sedgewood Circle to the west.

 - Reduce structure and street flooding throughout the neighborhood.